 As you scale from hiring 10 people a year to 10 people a week, a small number of recruiting processes can go a long way in maintaining a high bar and expediting key hires.

 Write a job description for every role

 Many companies start off recruiting via personal networks for a small number of roles—e.g., engineers and designers.
 As a company scales beyond individual contributors in a handful of functions, it is important for people hiring for a role to understand what is important in the person they hire.
-For example, if you are hiring a business development person for the first time (see “how to hire great BD people,”), what should people look for in that person and role?
-An engineer on the interview panel might not know the difference between a business development and a sales person.
+For example, if you are hiring a business development person for the first time (see “How to hire great BD people,”), what should people look for in that person and role?
+An engineer on the interview panel might not know the difference between a business development person and a salesperson.
 Clarifying skill set and role is important so everyone is looking for the same type of candidate.

 For each role you should write a job description that explains what the role will do, and what experience and background you are looking for.
-You can also list the things you are not looking for, or consider less important.
+You can also list the things you are not looking for or consider less important.
 This description should be circulated to people interviewing for the role with a short note explaining what the hiring manager is looking for and prioritizing.
 If your team subsequently raises questions about who to hire for the role, you can refer back to the original job description to correct any bad assumptions.